WHO Are You

 Friends of Corvallis Police will never borrow money or otherwise use credit to purchase items for the Corvallis Police Department or for its own use.

-Crime Prevention Programs FOCP Supports
+What Crime Prevention Programs Does FOCP Support?

 With but limited public monies for crime prevention in Corvallis, most program funding depends on donations from citizens and businesses.
 Using this donated funding the Corvallis Police Department delivers five major programs: Neighborhood Watch, National Night Out, Business Watch, Cops & Robbers 101, and outreach to children and youth.
 There are also several smaller programs: staffing CPD display booths at civic functions, abandoned bicycle recovery, and maintaining crime prevention literature.